Rother Radio: History

 Rother Radio launched on the 28 September 2020 to provide a local community radio service for South Yorkshire after the area's previous local station, Rother FM, became part of the Greatest Hits Radio national network.
 It is the successor to a previous online station named Hit Music Radio, which began in 2003.
-Both were founded by Wayne Cubitt.

-Initially the station launched online only before obtaining an Ofcom DAB licence.
+Initially, the station launched online only before obtaining an Ofcom DAB licence.
 The station launched on the Shefcast Digital Multiplex on 29 August 2022.

 In February 2024, Ofcom announced that the station was one of 14 nationwide to receive funding.

 Programming

-The station produces presenter led programming from 7am to 12am Weekdays and from 8am to 12am at the Weekend.
+The station produces presenter-led programming from 7am to 12am weekdays and from 8am to 12am on the weekend.
+Rother Radio has a team of twelve presenters.

-Local presenters include, Dave Nightingale, Wayne Cubitt, Tom Dixon, Mat Dyson and Callum Beecher.

 Transmission

-Rother Radio can be heard on DAB across Rotherham and Sheffield on the Shefcast multiplex.
+Rother Radio can be heard on Digital Audio Broadcasting (DAB) across Rotherham and Sheffield on the Shefcast multiplex.
 In August 2023 the station joined the UK Radio Portal DTT (Digital Terrestrial Television) Service on Freeview channel 277, broadcasting on the ITV Yorkshire (South) Macro Region.
-As of the 30 of April 2024 the station also broadcasts on Freely channel 566.
+As of 30 April 2024, the station also broadcasts on Freely channel 566.

-On the 22nd of July 2025 the station expanded it's coverage and began broadcasting on the Doncaster DAB.
-Digital Multiplex covering Doncaster and Thorne.
+On 22 July 2025, the station expanded its coverage and began broadcasting on the Doncaster DAB.